My email is email@example.com

 I never have to worry about someone asking me to take it down.

-How accurate are the dates mentioned on
+How accurate are the dates

 That depends.
 Some are very accurate, others are rough estimates, and a